sporkd/html5-rails/README.md

 Html5 for Rails
 =========================

-Sensible Html5 defaults for Rails projects based on [Html5 Boilerplate](http://html5boilerplate.com) by Paul Irish, Divya Manian and many other [fine folks](https://github.com/h5bp/html5-boilerplate/contributors).
+Html5 for Rails projects based on [Html5 Boilerplate](http://html5boilerplate.com)
+by Paul Irish, Divya Manian and many other [fine folks](https://github.com/h5bp/html5-boilerplate/contributors).

 (Also, a rewrite of compass-html5-boilerplate that adds Rails asset pipeline integration).